odan/odan.github.io/_posts/2019-12-03-slim4-eloquent.md

 ## Repository

-The best place to use the query build is within a repository.
+The best place to use the query builder is within a repository.

 To get the query build into the repository instance, it must be declared in the constructor as follows: